hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

 track_scheduled_trigger
 -----------------------

-``track_scheduled_trigger`` is used to track a scheduled trigger in metadata so it can be exported/imported.
+``track_scheduled_trigger`` is used to track a scheduled trigger so it can be exported in metadata.
+By default, scheduled triggers are untracked.

 .. code-block:: http